 I want to offer more traditional dishes.
 When I first arrived here and talked with my chefs they were deeply interested in sauces such as alfredo and tomato basil cream, as these sauces are not Italian but creations of Italian-Americans.
 One of the nights that I was in charge of making our family meal, I made a tomato basil cream sauce and my chef’s eyes almost popped out of his head as he watched me pour cream into the pan.

-When we sat down to dinner he eyed the dish suspiciously and plated everyone else up first, I think in hopes that we would run out before he got to serving himself.
-As he took a small serving for himself he looked as though he had caught a whiff of the sulfured flames of Hell but when he finally tasted my creation he smiled and said, “Well, it’s not THAT bad.”
+When we sat down to dinner, he eyed the dish suspiciously and plated everyone else up first, hoping we would run out before he got to serving himself.
+As he took a small serving for himself, he looked as though he had caught a whiff of the sulfured flames of Hell but when he finally tasted my creation, he smiled and said, “Well, it’s not THAT bad.”

-Since that day he has been a lot more open about sharing “real” Italian recipes with me.
+Since that day he has been much more open about sharing “real” Italian recipes with me.
 Also, nothing in our kitchen goes to waste.
 One of my first days assisting in prep I was asked if I knew how to clean artichokes.
-With pictures of artichoke hearts dancing in my head I said “Sure, no problem” and went to work.
+With pictures of artichoke hearts dancing in my head, I said “Sure, no problem” and went to work.

 The hearts went in one container, the stalk was trimmed of its woody exterior and placed in other container to be blended and used for another dish, the rough outer leaves where chopped fine and slow simmered to be used in another a dish and the leaves where placed in another container to be used to make pesto.
 Nearly all of the plant was used in one way or another.
 I learned that day that every part of every ingredient has a use, you just need to ask.
 I plan on using this idea of complete utilization in its most extreme form for as long as I stand before a stove.